BeanstalkFarms/Beanstalk/bips/bip-0.md

 ### Analysis:

 Beanstalk version 1.0.1 requires calculating geometric series (supply increases and Seasons of Plenty) on top of an arithmetic series (Stalk per Season).
-Due to the slow rate of growth of Stalk from Seeds, the marginal Gas costs required for this calculation are rarely worth the marginal change in interest received.
+Due to the slow rate of growth of Stalk from Seeds, the marginal gas costs required for this calculation are rarely worth the marginal change in interest received.

 This BIP will allow for Silo updates in O(1), no matter how many supply increases and Seasons of Plenty have occurred.
 Gas costs no longer increase over time.